-Competence in math, science, and technical know-how greatly enhance students’ career options and earning potential over their lifetime.
+Technical know-how and competence in math and science greatly enhance students’ career options and earning potential over their lifetimes.
 (US News)

 The way to ensure success for all our students is to integrate engineering design projects into the regular K–12 science curriculum.
 By nurturing students’ creativity and ingenuity, we ensure that the next generation will be prepared to tackle challenges and find innovative solutions to problems.